ch32-rs/ch32-hal/README.md

 Rust HAL(Hardware Abstraction Layer) crate for WCH's 32-bit RISC-V microcontrollers.

+> **Note**
+> This project is under development.
+While it's usable for experimentation and testing,
+> it may not be fully stable for production environments.
+> We welcome user feedback and encourage reporting any issues you encounter to help improve the hal crate.

 This HAL crates is the [Embassy](https://github.com/embassy-rs/embassy) framework driver for WCH's 32-bit RISC-V microcontrollers.

 This HAL crates uses the metapac approach to support multiple chips in the same crate.